- Voggle is a word game where you find words to clear tiles. A new puzzle is available every day.

-- An amber button will show up if the word you find is valid.
+- An amber button will show up if the word is valid.
 Click the button to remove the selected word and earn points.

 - Dark tiles underneath the removed letters, if any, will be cleared.
-Random letters will fall from above to refill the board.
+Random letters will fall down to refill the board.

-- You win when you manage to clear all 16 tiles within 15 moves.
+- You win when you clear all 16 tiles within 15 moves.

-While the winning condition is to clear all the tiles, a secondary objective is to maximize your average points per move (i.e. total score divided by the number of moves).
+- While clearing all the tiles, try to maximize your average points per move (i.e. total points divided by the number of moves).

-Rare letters such as Q or Z give you bonus points.
+- Rare letters such as Q or Z carry bonus points.
 For example, the word JOY is worth 30 (base for three-letter words) + 7 (points for J) + 3 (points for Y) = 40 points.

 A, E, I, L, N, O, R, S, T, U.